Njapo/HuffmanEncoding/README.md

-This program called HuffmanEncoding, it can compress and decompress files.
+This program called HuffmanEncoding, it can compress and decompress files and reduce size of file.
+For that I wrote encode and decode functions.